Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Within any air compressor system, exists a real need for filtration.
 Why?
 Well, air compressors are known to generate a certain amount of particulate contamination so to speak.
-This particulate contamination may include water vapour, solid particles like rust or even lubricates.
+This particulate contamination may include water vapor, solid particles like rust, or even lubricates.

 Therefore, to counter this somewhat inevitable problem, compressed air particulate filters should be applied to each application at the output of any compressor.

-I will present to you in greater detail in this article, what compressed air filters does, how they and their components work and where they’re located!
+I will present to you in greater detail in this article, what compressed air filters do, how they and their components work and where they’re located!

 Table of Contents